Music Program Application Process

 Step 3: Audition Requirements and Repertoire

-All candidates are required to upload audition materials into the SlideRoom application, regardless of whether or not they participate in a live Zoom audition.
+All candidates are required to upload audition materials into the SlideRoom application, regardless of whether or not they participate in a live audition.
 Live auditions are recommended, but are not mandatory and will not replace SlideRoom requirements.
 All applicants must upload all audition materials, specific to their instrument, into SlideRoom.

 - November 13, 2021: (Early Action): All Instrumental, Musical Theatre (Theatre Arts), and Vocal candidates as well as prospective non music majors auditioning for scholarships to play in our instrumental ensembles.